 There are two distinct reasons for the establishment of the Manohar Parrikar School of Law, Governance and Public Policy in the Goa University.
 The first is to create within the only public University of the State a living memorial of Shri Manohar Parrikar, our late Chief Minister whose immense contributions to the people-centric public policies are widely recognised and celebrated.
 The School is named in the memory of a national leader who was widely recognised for his commitment to good and effective governance and popular public outreach.
 The second reason is to create an academic entity within Goa University that will conduct policy-relevant research and offer advanced programmes in applied social sciences, thereby contributing to the creation of a well-trained cadre of public policy professionals in the State.

-Currently the Manohar Parrikar School offers programmes that lead to both M.A. and Ph.D. in Women's Studies.
-The Women’s Studies M.A.
-Programme is designed to facilitate critical thinking and develop new knowledge.
-The programme is committed to social change from a gendered perspective as we strive to use new and inclusive methods of knowledge production in our efforts to bridge theory and practice.
-The programme also aims at creating research capacities for students to engage with the academic discipline of Women’s Studies.
-The faculty is actively engaged in extension, training, research, documentation, advocacy and field action in the wider community, while networking with organizations committed to women's empowerment at the state, national and international arenas.
+Currently the Manohar Parrikar School offers programmes that lead to both M.A. and Ph.D. in Women's Studies as well as MSW with specializations in i) Health and Development, ii) Community Organization and Community Development Practice, iii) Social work Practice with Children, Family and Youth, iv) Gender and Development, v) Tribal Development and, vi) Working with People with Disabilities.
+Both the M.A.
+Women’s Studies and the MSW Programmes are designed to facilitate critical thinking, develop new knowledge, with a commitment to social change.
+We strive to use new and inclusive methods of knowledge production in our efforts to bridge theory and practice.
+The programmes aim at developing the research capacities in students to engage academically and practically with social realities.
+The pedagogy includes extension activities, hands on training, research, documentation, advocacy and field action within the wider community, while networking with organizations committed to social empowerment at the state, national and international arenas.

-The new programmes that will soon be offered in the Manohar Parrikar School include 1) LLM in Human Rights, 2) LLM in Arbitration and Negotiation, 3) MSW with specializations in Gender and Development, Tribal Development and Working with People with Disabilities, BSW, MA Public Administration, MA Rural Development and BA Women’s Studies.
+Other programmes that will soon be offered in the Manohar Parrikar School include: 1) LLM, 2) MA Public Administration, 3) MA Rural Development 4) BSW, and 5) BA Women’s Studies

 |Ph.D.
 Women's Studies||-||-|